 |Art Glass Cremation Urn|

-Because so many families choose to keep the urn in their home, the selection of the vessel has lots to do with the quality of their life as they go forward after losing someone they love.
+Because so many families choose to keep the urn in their home, the selection of the vessel has much to do with the quality of their life as they go forward after losing someone they love.
 It will continue to act as a focus for their loving memories, and also somewhat as a presence of their loved one's spirit as they progress through grief.
 Most families will try to find an urn that reflects their loved one's style and personality, one that lets them assure themselves with the conviction that "She/he would have liked this one".

 |Keepsake Urn Memorials|